bbauska/Silus-scramble/README.md

 # Silus Scramble
-Silus Gaming World scrambled with sentences.
-Infinity loop.
+Silus Gaming World scrambled sentence.
+Written to the screen in an infinite loop.